State surgeon: Pfizer booster shots begin for health care workers

-Doctors, nurses and other eligible employees at the Guam Regional Medical City have started getting their booster shot of the Pfizer-BioNTech COVID-19 vaccine today, according to state surgeon of the Guam Army National Guard Dr. Michael Cruz.
+Doctors, nurses and other eligible employees at the Guam Regional Medical City were able to get their booster shot of the Pfizer COVID-19 vaccine beginning yesterday.

-At the Guam Memorial Hospital Authority, the booster shot rollout for hospital staff will begin Thursday morning, GMHA spokesperson Mai Habib said.
+The Guam Memorial Hospital Authority will begin their booster shot program for hospital staff today, GMHA spokesperson Mai Habib said.

 Habib said GMHA will also be assisting in providing the booster shot to eligible Guam Police Department and the Guam Fire Department staff.

-"We're currently not scheduling and will be operating on a walk-in basis, as we plan to run the clinic Monday to Friday, 8 a.m. to 12 p.m.
+"We're currently not scheduling and will be operating on a walk-in basis, as we plan to run the clinic Monday to Friday, 8 a.m. to noon.
 We know that we have 700 eligible staff at GMHA altogether," she said.

-Cruz, at the task force meeting, said while booster shots are being rolled out, health professionals continue to encourage initial vaccination.
+Cruz, at the task force meeting, said while booster shots are being rolled out, health professionals continue to encourage residents to get their initial vaccination if they haven't gotten it yet.

 "In addition, today, we started the overall booster, third dose program for the Pfizer vaccine.
-Today, the healthcare institutions, specifically GMH, GRMC have already started giving the boosters out to their workers as well," Cruz told the task force.
-GMH later said theirs would begin Thursday.
+Today, the health care institutions, specifically GMH, GRMC have already started giving the boosters out to their workers as well," Cruz told the task force.
+GMH later said their program would begin Thursday.

 The U.S. Centers for Disease Control and Prevention approved the Pfizer booster for essential workers such as doctors and nurses, those at least 65 years old and other vulnerable people.